 - A devaluation occurs when a country makes a conscious decision to lower its exchange rate in a fixed or semi-fixed exchange rate.

 - A depreciation is when there is a fall in the value of a currency in a floating exchange rate.

 In general, everyday use, devaluation and depreciation are often used interchangeably.
 They both have the same effect. – A fall in the value of the currency which makes imports more expensive, and exports more competitive.

 In 2008, the Pound Sterling fell in value by 30%.
 The correct term is a depreciation because the Pound Sterling was a floating currency (no fixed exchange rate.)

 - For A Level economics, it is not absolutely essential to distinguish between the two, but there is a distinct technical difference and using them correctly is good practice.

 - Essentially devaluation is changing the value of a currency in a fixed exchange rate.
 A depreciation is reducing the value in a floating exchange rate.

 Definition of Devaluation

-The problem is that in ever-day use, people talk about a devaluation in the dollar, when, technically speaking, they mean a depreciation in the dollar.
+In everyday use, people talk about a devaluation of Sterling/Dollar when, technically speaking, they mean a depreciation in Sterling/US Dollar.